teofum/rust_raytracer/docs/scene_dsl.md

 Some constructors may have one or more optional parameters, for which a default value is used if left unset.
 Optional parameters always go at the end of a declaration, and will be noted with brackets `[]` in constructor syntax.

+### Directives

+Scenes support directives as well as object declarations.
+Directives provide meta-information about the scene, and are marked with the `@` symbol.
+Currently only the `@config` directive is implemented, which can be used to set default config options for the scene.

 ## Textures

 ### Constant texture